Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/README.md

 ## Background

-The Amsterdam RAG Chatbot System is a project developed to assist visitors of the amsterdam.nl website in easily accessing information related to the municipality.
-The scope could be enhanced by utilizing more data sources.
-By integrating advanced AI technologies, such as Retrieval Augmented Generation (RAG), the system provides accurate and context-aware responses.
-The chatbot supports multiple input types, including text and images, and offers flexibility in response generation through different LLMs.
+The RAG Chatbot System for Citizen Signals was developed to streamline the process of managing citizen reports (meldingen) for the Municipality of Amsterdam.
+By using Retrieval Augmented Generation (RAG), the system can pull in relevant information related to a melding and attempt to resolve it before escalating it to the Municipality's official Signals system.
+This proactive approach helps reduce the workload on the municipal team and enhances the user experience by providing quicker resolutions.

+The system is designed to efficiently manage citizen-reported issues, improve response times, and minimize unnecessary entries into the Signals system.
+By integrating RAG, the chatbot retrieves contextual information and assists citizens directly, minimizing the need for manual handling.
+This innovative approach enhances overall efficiency and helps the municipality better serve its citizens.

 ## Folder Structure